-Freyr’s Bamboo Home is intended to be a place where Freyr, my daughter who has special needs, can live, work and play – and where her friends (of all abilities) can come and be part of co-creating an activities and events progressing towards an inclusive post-school program, community business model and learning space for skills and cultural exchange.
-We are networking with local yayasan Matahari Terbit Foundation and other local and international families who would like to share this space and cooperatively organise/establish shared-care activities and workshops where we can learn together, while helping each other and make a better life for everybody.
+Freyr’s Bamboo Home is intended to be a place where Freyr, my daughter who has special needs, can live, work and play – and where her friends (of all abilities) can come and be part of co-creating an activities and events progressing towards an inclusive post-school program, community business/social enterprise model and learning space for skills and cultural exchange.
+We are currently working with local yayasan Matahari Terbit Foundation, and networking with other local and international organisations and families who would like to share this space and cooperatively organise/establish shared-care activities and workshops where we can learn together, while helping each other and make a better life for everybody.

-Join our Day Workshops to learn how to build with bamboo and recycled materials
+Join our Day Workshops to learn how to craft, design and build with bamboo and recycled materials…

 Bamboo is an art form different from wood in that it is “worked” more by feeling than logic.
 It seems to bring out a more intuitive creative side in us.
 Indirectly, working with bamboo, alongside masters of this craft brings us into Community through learning, repetitious/meditative “crafting” and just hanging out Making Stuff.